Our packaging sustainability strategy

 We are committed to helping to shape a waste-free future.

-We are helping create a future where cleverly designed packaging, innovative new materials, better recycling infrastructure and reusable or refillable packaging can prevent waste from contaminating the land and oceans.
-Reaching this goal requires participation from all levels of society.
-We are proud to be a catalyst for that change, inspiring a future where people and partners everywhere rethink how they engage with packaging.
+Our vision is that none of our packaging ends up in landfill or as litter.
+We are helping create a future where cleverly designed packaging, innovative new materials, better recycling infrastructure and reusable or refillable packaging can prevent waste on land and in oceans.
+This goal is ambitious, but we are determined to achieve it.

-How we are working to reduce our environmental impact
+How we are working to reduce our packaging

 Our five-pillar packaging strategy